datacommonsorg/data/docs/README.md

 Once the entity and schema mapping have been finalized, you prepare the artifacts.
 This includes:

 1. StatisticalVariable MCF nodes (if any) checked into [schema repo](https://github.com/datacommonsorg/schema/tree/main/stat_vars)
-2. Template MCF and corresponding cleaned tabular files (typically CSV)
+2. Template MCF and corresponding cleaned tabular files (typically CSV).
+MCF and Template MCF nodes may be written by hand when there are only a handful in number.
+Otherwise, these nodes can be generated via scripts.
 3. Data cleaning code (along with README) checked into [data repo](https://github.com/datacommonsorg/data)
 4. Validation results for the artifacts (from running [`dc-import`](https://github.com/datacommonsorg/import#using-import-tool) tool)